Supercolony-net/Open-Grants-Program/applications/openbrush.md

 **Lera Laricheva**
 Creative Designer
 "In 2019 I started to get involved in the IT area.
-At first I tried myself as a developer, and eventually I went away from that to design.
-At first I tried myself in design, then when I saw the result and understood that I liked it, I found courses and got a diploma.
-Then I tried freelancing, like many other beginners, but came to the conclusion that the work in the company is much better, and that is where a person can get a tremendous experience, always evolving, because you have to keep up with the tasks, and most importantly to understand them and try to implement them correctly.
-At the same time I’m studying the third year in Karazin, specialty marketing."
+At first I tried myself as a developer, and eventually I went away from that, to design.
+At first I tried myself in design, then when I saw the result, and understood that I liked it, so I found courses and got a diploma.
+Then I tried freelancing, like many other beginners, but came to the conclusion that the working for a company is much better, and that is where a person can get a tremendous amount of experience, while constantly evolving, because you have to keep up with the tasks, and most importantly to understand them and try to implement them correctly.
+At the same time, it is my third year studying in Karazin, specialty marketing."

 ### Team Code Repos